department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/tuition-assistance.md

 ### How do I get these benefits?

-If you're using the Montgomery GI Bill, you will get the difference between the DOD payment and the total cost of the course.
-If you're using the Post-9/11 GI Bill, your school will be paid back the difference between the DOD payment and the authorized maximum tuition and fees.
+If you're using the Montgomery GI Bill, you'll get the difference between the DOD payment and the total cost of the course.
+If you're using the Post-9/11 GI Bill, we'll pay back your school the difference between the DOD payment and the authorized (approved) maximum tuition and fees.

-**Note:** It's very important that you talk with your education officer and use the GI Bill Comparison Tool before using this benefit.
+**Note:** It's very important that you talk with your education officer and use the GI Bill Comparison Tool before applying for benefits through this program.
+Using Top-Up will affect your GI Bill payments, so you'll want to think carefully about your situation before applying.
+If you're going to take more courses after leaving the military, figure out if the GI Bill benefits you have left will cover your needs.
 [Use the GI Bill Comparison tool](/gi-bill-comparison-tool/).
-Using the Top-Up will affect your GI Bill payments, so you should carefully consider your situation before applying for this benefit.
-If you are going to take more courses after leaving the military, you should figure out if the GI Bill benefits you have left will cover your needs.

-- If you use the Montgomery GI Bill, this benefit will be reduced, or charged, one month of entitlement for each payment received that is equal to the full-time monthly [GI Bill rate](http://www.benefits.va.gov/gibill/resources/benefits_resources/rate_tables.asp).
+- If you use the Montgomery GI Bill, this benefit will be reduced, or charged, one month of entitlement for each payment received that is equal to the full-time monthly GI Bill rate.
+[See the rate tables](http://www.benefits.va.gov/gibill/resources/benefits_resources/rate_tables.asp).
-- If you use the Post-9/11 GI Bill, this benefit will be charged based on training time no matter how much money you are reimbursed.
+- If you use the Post-9/11 GI Bill, this benefit will be charged based on training time no matter how much money you're reimbursed.
 Half-time training rates reduce your GI Bill benefit by a half-month for each month you are enrolled.

-**Exception:** In no case will the combined amount paid by DOD and VA exceed the total cost of the course.
+**Exception:** In no case will the combined amount paid by DOD and VA be more than the total cost of the course.

 ### Get more information